 - The letters are introduced in the following groups:

 - (i, p, k, j)

 - (e, v, w)

-A parent-friendly roadmap for teaching kids to read using phonics.
+pre-reading skills parent-friendly roadmap for teaching kids to read using phonics.

 Trying to find a way to teach your child to read, whether you are supplementing what your child is being taught in school or as a homeschooling family, can feel overwhelming.
 DOG ON A LOG Pup Books are written by a mom who wants to try and eliminate some of those feelings for other parents.
 These parent-friendly books will guide you along the path of teaching reading.

 DOG ON A LOG Pup Books give simple activities you can do with your child.
 Once you understand the skills that your child needs to learn, you may wish to add additional activities.
 Resources are suggested that will help you find additional free or low-cost activities you can personalize to your child.
 Extra printable activities are available from our printables page.
 (Link at the bottom of this page.)

 Book 1: Before The Squiggle Code (A Roadmap to Reading) Starts at the very beginning of the learning to read process: it helps the learner hear the smallest sounds in words.
 Relevant excerpts from Teaching a Struggling Reader: One Mom’s Experience with Dyslexia are also included to help parents with children who are struggling to read.